AinamaniDM/ALUMNI_APPLICATION/README.md

 ## Contributing

-Fork, improve, and submit a PR!<br>
+Fork, improve and submit a PR!<br>